NaitLee/Cat-Printer/README.md

   - and also Android!

 - Free, as in [freedom](https://www.gnu.org/philosophy/free-sw.html)!
-  - Unlike those proprietary "apps" around,
+  - Unlike those proprietary “apps” around,
     this project is for everyone that concerns *open-mind and freedom*!

 - and Fun!